sassoftware/viya4-admin-checklist/CONTRIBUTING.md

 ### Links must work outside SAS

+This project is public.
 All URLs you link to should be accessible outside SAS.
-Avoid linking to pages on SAS-internal sites, such as `sww.sas.com`.
+Do not link to pages or other resources on SAS-internal sites, such as `sww.sas.com`.